-Certain new standards, amendments and interpretations to existing standards have been published by the date of authorisation for issue of these financial statements but are mandatory for the company's accounting periods beginning after 1 January 2016.
-The company has not early adopted these revisions to the requirements of IFRSs as adopted by the EU and the Company's directors are of the opinion that, with the exception of IFRS 9, 'Financial instruments', there are no requirements that will have a possible significant impact on the company's financial statements in the period of initial application.
+Certain new standards, amendments and interpretations to existing standards have been published by the date of authorisation for issue of these financial statements but are mandatory for the company's accounting periods beginning after 1 January 2017.
+The company has not early adopted these revisions to the requirements of IFRSs as adopted by the EU and the Company's directors are of the opinion that, with the exception of IFRS 9, 'Financial instruments' and IFRS 17, 'Insurance Contracts', there are no requirements that will have a possible significant impact on the company's financial statements in the period of initial application.

 IFRS 9, 'Financial instruments', addresses the classification, measurement and recognition of financial assets and financial liabilities.
 The complete version of IFRS 9 was issued in July 2014.
 It replaces the guidance in IAS 39 that relates to the classification and measurement of financial instruments.
-IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortised cost, fair value through OCI and fair value through P&L. The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
+IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortised cost, fair value through other comprehensive income and fair value through profit or loss.

+The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
 Investments in equity instruments are required to be measured at fair value through profit or loss with the irrevocable option at inception to present changes in fair value in OCI not recycling.
-The standard is effective for accounting periods beginning on or after 1 January 2018 subject to EU endorsement.
-The company is yet to assess the implications of this standard on the company's financial results and position.
+The standard is effective for accounting periods beginning on or after 1 January 2018 although the company will avail itself of the option to defer the application to 2021 to align with IFRS 17.
+The company is yet to assess IFRS 9's full impact.